andrefetch/relay/README.md

 # Relay

-An open-sourced AI coding agent — a terminal-based assistant that can read your code, call tools, and (eventually) help you build.
+An open-sourced AI coding agent, a terminal-based assistant that can read your code, call tools, and (eventually) help you build.

 > [!WARNING]
 > **Work in progress.** Right now you can talk to an LLM directly through an API call, but the agent harness and tool-calling abilities are still being built.
 This is not close to an MVP yet.
 The README will be updated as things progress.